Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Conclusion

 The monitoring of rain over the oceans is a key challenge for weather modeling and forecasting.
 This is particularly important for flood mitigation in coastal areas.
 While land-based sensors cannot monitor the open ocean, the satellite-derived retrieval of rain rate remains a challenge, especially at high resolution, despite the variety of rain-impacted and rain-measuring spaceborne instruments.
 In this respect, the effect of precipitation on satellite SAR observations of the sea surface has been widely documented.

-This study demonstrates that deep learning opens new avenues for the estimation of sea surface rain rate at high resolution from satellite SAR observations.
+This study demonstrates that deep learning opens new avenues for the monitoring of sea surface rain patterns at high resolution from satellite SAR observations.
 We exploit a state-of-the-art image-to-image translation architecture, namely a U-Net.
-The training scheme relies on a colocated dataset of NEXRAD weather radar data and Sentinel-1 SAR observations.
-We report an accurate segmentation of rainy areas at sea surface and satisfactory ability to discriminate rain between 1 mm/h and 3 mm/h, 3 mm/h and 10 mm/h and above 10 mm/h.
-The proposed approach outperforms previous work based on Koch filters and points out the importance of a registration-based preprocessing of the training dataset.
+The training scheme relies on a collocated dataset of NEXRAD weather radar data and Sentinel-1 SAR observations.
+The deep learning model is compared to a neural network implementation of the Koch's filters.
+We report an accurate segmentation of rainy areas at sea surface and satisfactory ability to discriminate rain between 24.7 dBZ and 31.5 dBZ and 38.8 dBZ and above 38.8 dBZ.
+The proposed approach outperforms previous work based on Koch's filters and points out the importance of a realignment-based preprocessing of the training dataset.

-We further assess the relevance of the retrieved rate rain estimation at sea surface with respect to another proxy of local precipitation, namely the frequency of lightning events detected by the GOES-16 GLM.
-This analysis indicates an impact of incidence angle and wind speed, with performance decreasing at low incidence angles and/or high wind speeds.
 Future work could therefore benefit from the generalisation of the proposed approach to other SAR modes such as WV modes which may involve other incidence angle ranges.
-It also supports a joint retrieval of wind speed and rain rate at sea surface from Sentinel-1 SAR observations.
+The addition of other SAR parameters, such as the VH-polarization, could increase the performances, especially at high wind speed where VV-polarization is known to saturate.
+However, an extension to high wind speed would need new collocations dedicated to these wind regimes.
+Finally, the study also supports the development of a joint wind speed and rain rate retrieval at sea surface.
+Both are currently done independently despite each phenomena impacting the aspect of the SAR signature of the other.